-Date and time type
+Date and time data types

 Mon Dec 4 15:54:27 CST 2017.
-The built-in time
+The

 ||Returns the current date.||